spautz/limited-cache/README.md

 **Immutable?**

-The cache itself is, but the low-level cacheMeta is persistent.
+The cache itself is, but the low-level cacheMeta is persistent/mutated.

 **API for bulk operations?**

-Only `reset`.
+Only `reset` and `getAll`.
 The other actions aren't as optimizable, so they're omitted to keep this small.

 **When are old items removed?**